-Examinations shall be held in April and October of each year, at a time and place to be designated by the commissioner or his authorized representative.
+(a) Examinations shall be held in April and October of each year, at a time and place to be designated by the commissioner or his or her authorized representative.

-One notice only of the examination shall be mailed to the applicant at the address given on the application.
-If the applicant fails to appear for such examination, except as provided herein, a new application and a new fee shall be required.
-No fee shall be returned except when the applicant fails to take the examination because of illness evidenced by a doctor's certificate sent to the commissioner.
-If excused because of illness the applicant shall be admitted to the next scheduled examination without paying an additional fee.
-No applicant shall be excused from taking the scheduled examination for any reason other than illness unless in the judgment of the commissioner the applicant would suffer undue hardship by not being excused.
+(g) Only one notice of the examination will be mailed or emailed to the applicant at the address given on the application.
+If the applicant fails to appear for an examination, except as provided in this subsection, a new application and a new fee shall be required.
+No fee will be returned, except when the applicant fails to take the examination because of illness evidenced by a doctor's certificate sent to the commissioner.
+If excused because of illness, the applicant shall be admitted to the next scheduled examination without paying an additional fee.
+No applicant may be excused from taking the scheduled examination for any reason other than illness, unless in the judgment of the commissioner the applicant would suffer undue hardship by not being excused.

-An examination fee of fifty dollars, in addition to any other fees required by this article, shall be collected from each person taking such examination.
-If the applicant has previously paid the examination fee and successfully completed the apprentice auctioneer's examination, no additional examination fee will be required to take the auctioneer's examination as provided for in this article.
+(h) An examination fee and any other fees required by this article, shall be collected from each person taking an examination.
+If the applicant has previously paid the examination fee and successfully completed the apprentice auctioneer's examination, no additional examination fee will be required to take the auctioneer's examination.

-An examination shall not be required for the renewal of any license unless such license has been revoked or suspended, in which case the applicant may be required, by the commissioner, to take and pass any written or oral examination required by the department.
-In cases where a license has been expired for more than two years and not been revoked or suspended, the applicant is required to take and pass any written and oral examinations required by the department.
-The commissioner is hereby authorized to promulgate rules as he or she considers necessary for the renewal of auctioneer licenses, including, but not limited to, requirements for continuing education of auctioneers.
+(j) An examination is not required for the renewal of a license, unless the license has been revoked or suspended, or has expired.
+If the license was revoked or suspended, then the commissioner may require a person to take and pass a written or oral examination.
+If a license has been expired for more than two years and was not revoked or suspended, then the applicant is required to take and pass any written and oral examinations required by the commissioner.